LearnersGuild/curriculum-app/modules/HTTP-Anatomy/README.md

 ## Exercises

-- run all examples of cURL in this [tutorial](http://conqueringthecommandline.com/book/curl)
+- Run all examples of cURL in this [tutorial](http://conqueringthecommandline.com/book/curl)
 - Explain what each response code indicates
   - 200
   - 201